top of page

 the Masemore area is a good place to start at Big Gunpowder Falls River

-Fly fishing for trout on the Masemore section of the Gunpowder
+Fishing the Masemore section of the Gunpowder

 There are some 18 miles of stream below the Dam, the first 7 miles of which represent special-regulation, catch-and-release water.
 My favorite stretch of the Gunpowder is along the Masemore Water Trail, both upstream and downstream of the Masemore Road Bridge.
 The trail is fairly easy and affords many opportunities to enter the river, which is easy wading for the most part.
 But it is important to arrive early in the day, as the trail is popular with hikers and dog walkers, and the river for recreational tubing.